oracle/fmw-kubernetes/docs-source/content/oam/patch-and-upgrade/patch_an_image.md

 ---
 title: "a.
 Patch an image"
-description: "Instructions on how to update your OAM Kubernetes cluster with a new OAM Docker image."
+description: "Instructions on how to update your OAM Kubernetes cluster with a new OAM container image."
 ---

-To update your OAM Kubernetes cluster with a new OAM Docker image, first install the new Docker image on all nodes in your Kubernetes cluster.

-Once the new image is installed, choose one of the following options to update your OAM kubernetes cluster to use the new image:
+Choose one of the following options to update your OAM kubernetes cluster to use the new image:

 1. Run the `kubectl edit domain` command
 2. Run the `kubectl patch domain` command

 In all of the above cases, the WebLogic Kubernetes Operator will restart the Administration Server pod first and then perform a rolling restart on the OAM Managed Servers.

+**Note**: If you are not using Oracle Container Registry or your own container registry, then you must first load the new container image on all nodes in your Kubernetes cluster.

 ### Run the kubectl edit domain command